 Hearing a survivor speak is a supplement to your Holocaust or genocide curriculum and is not intended as a replacement for formal Holocaust or genocide study.
 Prior to inviting a speaker to address your class, please be sure to prepare your students with a unit about the Holocaust and/or genocide.
-For questions, please contact Penny Savryn, Program Coordinator, at PennyS@jfcs.org or 415-449-3717.
+For questions, please contact the Holocaust Center, at [email protected].

 What happens after I send my request for a speaker?

 A member of the Holocaust Center staff will confirm receipt of the request and contact a speaker who is considered to be a good fit for your program.

 When are survivors available to speak?

-Survivors are available to speak on weekdays, between the hours of 9:30 am and 4:00 pm, depending on their schedules.
+Survivors are available to speak on weekdays, between the hours of 9:30 am and 5:00 pm, depending on their schedules.
 Survivors are not available in the early morning hours, in the evening, or on weekends.
 Please get in touch with us if your program must fall outside of these hours.